naturalis/mebioda/doc/week3/w3p2/README.md

 - To test whether the various extinction treatment outcomes differed systematically from the control and pre-treatment reference points,  Dunnett's tests were perfomed, using either pre-treatment or the control treatment as the reference standard.

+_"We cannot solely use tree balance metrics to infer past history of mass extinction for a given extant clade’s phylogeny. [...] our results are a further demonstration that as an evolving clade gets further away from a mass extinction event, subsequent evolution can obscure and eventually erase the initial phylogenetic effects caused by the extinction/recovery process."_